Tropical Storm Beta, which made landfall in Texas Monday night, is bringing pounding rain and flash flooding to Houston.

-Muddy, opaque floodwaters can hide large or sharp objects dislodged during a storm that can lead to injury, "anything from a fracture to a major laceration," Ashton warned last year.
+Muddy, opaque floodwaters can hide large or sharp objects dislodged during a storm that can lead to injury -- "anything from a fracture to a major laceration," Ashton warned.

-Floodwater may also contain snakes or other wildlife, human waste from overwhelmed sewage lines or chemicals leached or spilled from flooded sites.
+Floodwater may also contain snakes or other wildlife, human waste from overwhelmed sewage lines and chemicals leached or spilled from flooded sites.

 Here are a few commonsense strategies to help avoid unnecessary risk from floodwaters: